Installation#

 >> make dev-install

-command, the above will not create a virtual environment.
+Note that, differently from the conda command, the above will not create a virtual environment.

 Make sure you create and activate your environment previously.